-Prerequisite: FIN 390 Principles of Finance, MGMT 310 Management Principles and Practices, MKTG 300 Marketing Principles and a minimum of 90 earned credits., FIN 390 Principles of Finance, MGMT 310 Management Principles and Practices

-Other Information: Note: Failure to successfully complete all prerequisites for this course by the date the semester begins will result in you being administratively dropped from the course.
+Prerequisite: FIN 390 Principles of Finance, MGMT 310 Management Principles and Practices, MKTG 300 Marketing Principles and a minimum of 90 earned credits.
+Other Information: Note: Failure to successfully complete FIN 390, MGMT 310, and MKTG 300 by the date the semester begins will result in you being administratively dropped from the course.